Gooey <-->

 The end of the year is thought of as a festive time.
 For HR teams, it's often anything but: Benefits enrollment, performance reviews, tax compliance, and year-end reporting make the fourth quarter the profession's most challenging season.

 In the market for an HR tool?
 Year-end is busy as it is — don't make it harder on yourself by procrastinating a purchasing decision.
-If you’re in the process of evaluating, purchasing, or renewing HR software, here’s why you should act now to ensure you have a platform in place by January 1.
+If you’re in the process of evaluating, purchasing, or renewing HR software, here’s why you should act now to ensure you have a platform in place by the start of the year.

 {{rich-takeaway}}